-It sounds simple enough, but in truth, it’s difficult to actually find halal nail polish, especially one that’s certified by credible organizations, such as ISNA, the Halal Chamber of Commerce, etc.
+It sounds simple enough, but in truth, it’s difficult to actually find halal nail polish, especially one that’s certified by credible organizations, such as ISNA (The Islamic Society of North America).

 Unfortunately, you’ll find many products claiming to be halal, but not only are their ingredients and processes questionable (to say the least), they’re often not halal certified.

 Tuesday in Love’s Water Permeable Nail Polish is the first nail polish product to undergo and pass the rigorous halal certification tests of the Islamic Society of North America (ISNA).